AnupamSingh-dataanalyst/twitter-with-pyhton/README.md

 # twitter-with-python
-This project shares utility of pyhton with twitter api and tweepy module to do perform wonderful twitter analytics
+This project shares utility of python with twitter api and tweepy module to do perform wonderful twitter analytics